Posts Tagged ‘ self-care ’

 Don’t fall prey to the idea that you need to skip sleep to get everything done!

 Yes, it’s easy to think you’re being more productive by going to bed later or getting up earlier, but in the long run, lack of sleep will prevent you from being your best self.
 You’re much better off getting a full eight hours every night.

 Ask for Help

 You also shouldn’t give in to the urge to be Supermom.
 You’re human, and that means you may need some help from time to time.
-Getting comfortable with asking for help will make it easier to find more time for self care.
-Whether it’s a spouse, friend, or other family member, there’s a good chance someone in your life can take on a few of your responsibilities when you’re simply too busy to handle everything on your plate.
+Getting comfortable with asking for help will make it easier to find more time for self-care.
+Whether it’s a spouse, friend, or another family member, there’s a good chance someone in your life can take on a few of your responsibilities when you’re simply too busy to handle everything on your plate.
 You can also look for ways to reduce your workload, such as having meals delivered instead of prepping them yourself all of the time.

 If you want to be a good mother, partner, and employee, you need to be as mentally and physically healthy as possible.
 These tips will help you reach that goal.

 Rae Steinbach is a graduate of Tufts University with a combined International Relations and Chinese degree.
 After spending time living and working abroad in China, she returned to NYC to pursue her career and continue curating quality content.
 Rae is passionate about travel, food, and writing for Yumble.